AvinashhReddy/pr/README.md

 This is a simple jwt authentication service.
 I've implemented the basic functionalities like creating a token, verifying it and refreshing the token after certain interval to enhance the security.
 This can be used to protect the routes you want.
-Mongobd is used to store mock data and to test the service for different users

-WHY IT IS REQUIRED?
+WHY IS A TOKEN NEEDED??

-WHAT IT IS?
+WHAT IS JWT AND WHY IS IT PREFERED?

 HOW TO IMPLEMENT IT?

-USE CASES?

 Any Questions/Suggestions?